GermanDemidov/compbio_underhood/README.md

 ## What should I do on the first day?

-Create a weekly plan (5-7 topics) and make a tweet with your weekly plan.
+Create a week schedule (5-7 topics) and make a tweet with your week plan.
 Change the photo and account's bio to yours.
 Optionally - change the background.

 <b>Write a separate tweet or a short thread about yourself and your current position</b>.
 You may skip a long introductory thread on your first day, but you should not skip this short introduction.
 Pin this tweet.